bxtal-lsn/kubernetes/README.md

 1. Check Ansible logs for detailed error messages
 2. Verify VM status with `multipass list`
-3. For Kubernetes issues, use `kubectl` commands on the control plane
-4. Ensure all prerequisites are properly installed
+3. Ensure all prerequisites are properly installed
-5. **Note**: This project has only been tested on Ubuntu 24.04 and WSL Ubuntu 24.04.
+4. **Note**: This project has only been tested on Ubuntu 24.04 and WSL Ubuntu 24.04.
 Using other operating systems may result in compatibility issues.

 ## Contributing